About

 Analysis of Results Comparisons with Benchmarks and Trends

 The results indicate that Wright State University program completers are successful in passing the state-required licensure examinations.
-From 2014-2020, 96% of Wright State University program completers passed the state’s licensure examinations.
-Wright State University program completers perform better than the state as a whole on the required licensure examinations.
-The average pass rate for Wright State University from 2014-2019 was 2 percentage points higher than the average pass rate for the state as a whole for that same period.
+From 2017-2024, 92% of Wright State University program completers passed the state’s licensure examinations.
+The highest pass rate for WSU students in 2023-2024 was 95% passing the OAE 055 Primary Education (PK-5).
+Wright State University program completers perform on par with the state as a whole on the required licensure examinations.
+The average pass rate for Wright State University from 2017-2024 was 92%, and the state pass rate for 2017-2021 was also 92%.

 Data Sources